3. A message-transfer service spanning two locations¶

 Service program¶

-Module sesf.msgtransfer2.service has class Service
+Module sesf.msgtransfer2.service has class Service, which is

 the concrete version of msgtransfer2 service.
 RPC-accessable via pyrodaemon

 sesf.msgtransfer2.service.
-Run python service.py
+Run python service.py to start

 a Service instance, which can then be accessed by a distributed program